PhD, Social Work, Columbia University

 Areas of Expertise

-Dr. Schneider is a Postdoctoral Fellow at the Institute for Policy Research (IPR) at Northwestern University.
-At IPR he works under P. Lindsay Chase-Lansdale on the Northwestern University Two-Generation Research Initiative.
+Dr. Schneider is an Assistant Professor at the University of Illinois- Urbana/Champaign.
+Prior to UIUC, Dr. Schneider was a Postdoctoral Fellow at the Institute for Policy Research (IPR) at Northwestern University.
+At IPR he worked under P. Lindsay Chase-Lansdale on the Northwestern University Two-Generation Research Initiative.
 He received his PhD in social policy and policy analysis from the Columbia University School of Social Work in 2016.
-He was a Doris Duke Fellow for the Promotion of Child Well-being from 2012-2014.

 Dr. Schneider received an MSW from Columbia University in 2013 and a BA in Political Science from the University of Michigan in 2007.
 He previously worked at the National Center for Children in Poverty at the Mailman School of Public Health at Columbia University and at the Center for Research on Child Well-being at Princeton University.